saiteja-talluri/GSoC-OpenCV/Landmark-AAM/README.md

 ```
 Now you can find the trained model in the [models](./models/) folder.
 Note that for all the demo purposes the AAM.yaml model was used among all the models available in the [link](https://drive.google.com/open?id=1vE3sbc8vJY2M_s-BnRv-GGcXBEtd_gfI) provided above.

+## Webcam Demo

 <p align='center'>
   <img src='./output/webcam_landmarks.gif' alt='input'/>
 </p>

+## Future Work

+*  Need to add python bindings to the OpenCV Facemark AAM and then implement this demo in python.
+*  Need to train the model on more datasets, as of now I trained only on LFPW, AFW and IBUG due to memory limitations.

 ## Author